Global19-atlassian-net/pbpipeline-resources/README.md

 see below).
 To work with these resources you will need a Python interpreter that has pbsmrtpipe and pbreports installed.

-To make the resources available to pbsmrtpipe or the services runner, simply run "make" and then set the environment variable ``SMRT_PIPELINE_BUNDLE_DIR`` to point to this directory.
+To make the resources available to pbsmrtpipe or the services runner, simply run `make` and then set the environment variable ``SMRT_PIPELINE_BUNDLE_DIR`` to point to this directory.
 You may still use the existing environment variables PB_TOOL_CONTRACT_DIR, PB_PIPELINE_TEMPLATE_DIR, and PB_CHUNK_OPERATOR_DIR to point to external